LumaKernel/coqpit.vim/README.md

 Getting started
 ---------------

-To launch Coquille on your Coq file, run `:CoqLaunch` which will make the commands :
+To start Coquille IDE on your Coq file, run `:CoqLaunch` ( or set `g:coquille_auto_launch=1` before loading ) which will make the commands :

 - CoqNext
+- CoqBack
 - CoqToCursor
-- coqBack
-- CoqKill
+- CoqRearrange

 available to you.